 How do you get rid of

-We’ll inevitably all get the odd wrinkle or two, but how do you get rid of them once they appear?
+We’ll all inevitably get the odd wrinkle or two, but how do you get rid of them once they appear?

-We’ve asked our skin experts and they’ve shared a couple of their top tips and pointers with us:
+We’ve asked our skin experts and they’ve shared a couple of their top tips and pointers with us.

 Modern life can be highly disruptive to our lives and sleeping patterns.
 Family, work, daily pressures, let’s face it, we could all do with a bit more shut-eye.
 Your skin can’t fully refresh and repair itself without proper rest and become more prone to wrinkling.

 Small changes to your daily habits like drinking through a straw, chewing gum and blowing bubbles, along with smoking (which causes ageing for a host of reasons, including decreasing oxygen flow to the skin), can make a massive difference in helping stop wrinkles from developing around the mouth.
 Another wrinkle-forming habit is squinting, which can cause dreaded crows feet – so when you’re out and about, make sure you wear sunglasses.